900johnnymendez/configure-ad/README.md

 </p>
 <p>
-Created a virtual network named Active-directory-VNET for Windows 10 Pro virtual machine and Windows Server virtual machine to join to.
+Created a virtual network named Active-Directory-VNET for Windows 10 Pro virtual machine and Windows Server virtual machine to join to.
 </p>
 <br />